-Pregnancy, birth and breastfeeding has a considerable physical impact on a woman’s body.
+Pregnancy, birth and breastfeeding have a considerable physical impact on a woman’s body.
 From the womb, babies take from the mother’s nutrient stores to ensure healthy growth.
-Dr Heather Rowe at Jean Hailes for Women’s Health recommends a two year gap to allow the woman’s body to recover from the birth, restore iron and calcium levels and to revert back to pre-pregnancy weight.
+Dr Heather Rowe at Jean Hailes for Women’s Health recommends a two-year gap to allow the woman’s body to completely recover from the birth, restore iron and calcium levels and to revert back to pre-pregnancy weight.

-When there’s a larger gap, it’s easier to give each child individual attention without lumping them into the sibling group.
+When there’s a larger age gap between kids, it’s easier to give each child individual attention without lumping them into the sibling group.
 Psychologists, such as Brisbane-based Larne Wellington, suggest a gap of two to three years which gives the child enough time to develop a secure attachment with the primary caregiver before another child is introduced.

 Older Siblings Love To Help